bwalex/docker_boss/README.md

  - `ensure <key> <value>` - ensure a key exists in etcd with the given value.

-The etcd will keep track of keys set during previous state updates, and if a key is no longer present, it will be removed from etcd.
+The etcd module will keep track of keys set during previous state updates, and if a key is no longer present, it will be removed from etcd.

 Example configuration: